Publication 939 (12/2018), General Rule for Pensions and Annuities

 Pensions and annuities include the following types.

 1. Fixed period annuities.
-You receive definite amounts at regular intervals for a definite length of time.
+You receive definite amounts at regular intervals for a specified length of time.

 2. Annuities for a single life.
 You receive definite amounts at regular intervals for life.
 The payments end at death.

 3. Joint and survivor annuities.
 The first annuitant receives a definite amount at regular intervals for life.
-After he or she dies, a second annuitant receives a definite amount at regular intervals for life.
+After they die, a second annuitant receives a definite amount at regular intervals for life.
 The amount paid to the second annuitant may or may not differ from the amount paid to the first annuitant.

 4. Variable annuities.
 You receive payments that may vary in amount for a definite length of time or for life.
-The amounts you receive may depend upon such variables as profits earned by the pension or annuity funds or cost-of-living indexes.
+The amounts you receive may depend upon such variables as profits earned by the pension or annuity funds or cost-of-living indexes, or earnings from a mutual fund.

 5. Disability pensions.
 You are under minimum retirement age and receive payments because you retired on disability.
 If, at the time of your retirement, you were permanently and totally disabled, you may be eligible for the credit for the elderly or the disabled discussed in Pub.
 524.